Danilo Petrucci: Pramac Racing (2015–2018)

 On 1 October 2014, it was announced that Petrucci would leave the Ioda team and move to Pramac Racing with a two-year contract, starting with the 2015 season.
 He replaced Andrea Iannone, who moved to the factory Ducati Team.
 Petrucci took his first podium finish at the British Grand Prix in August.
 After starting 18th on the grid, Petrucci moved through the order in wet conditions, and ultimately finished second behind Valentino Rossi.

-He missed the first four races after suffering a broken hand in a pre-season testing crash at Phillip Island.
+Petrucci missed the first four races after suffering a broken hand in a pre-season testing crash at Phillip Island.
 Upon return he once again excelled in wet conditions during Dutch TT where he set the fastest lap and briefly led before the race was stopped (he ultimately retired with an electrical failure).

-He starts his sixth consecutive season in Motogp for the same team, but riding a factory spec bike and with the same teammate from 2016.
-On 4 June 2017 he climbs on the third step of the podium at the Italian Grand Prix,in Assen he manages to get on the podium again, finishing second.
+Petrucci starts his sixth consecutive season in Motogp for the same team, but riding a factory spec bike and with the same teammate from 2016.
+On 4 June 2017 he climbs on the third step of the podium at the Italian Grand Prix, in Assen he manages to get on the podium again, finishing second.
 He finished second in the San Marino Grand Prix.
 In Japan he finished third.
 He ended the season in 8th place with 124 points.

-In 2018 he was in the same team, with teammate Jack Miller.
+In 2018, Petrucci was in the same team, with teammate Jack Miller.
 In France, he finished in second place.
 He ended the season in 8th place with 144 points.

 Ducati Team (2019–2020)

-In 2019, he moved to the Ducati factory team to pair with Andrea Dovizioso.
+In 2019, Petrucci moved to the Ducati factory team to pair with Andrea Dovizioso.
 He finished in third place at Le Mans.
 He achieved his first victory in MotoGP in the following race at Mugello.
 He finished in third place at Catalunya.
 He ended the season in 6th place with 176 points.

-In 2020 he remained with the same team.
+In 2020, Petrucci remained with the same team.
 He won at Le Mans in wet race conditions after being in the lead from start to finish.
 He ended the season in twelfth place with 78 points.

 Tech3 KTM Factory Racing (2021)

-For the 2021 season Petrucci was signed by the KTM satellite team Tech3.
+For the 2021 season, Petrucci was signed by the KTM satellite team Tech3.
 He had a best result of 5th place throughout the season and finished 21st in the standings with 37 points.
 At the Styrian GP in August news broke that he had lost his ride and would be exiting MotoGP at the end of the season.